FreePeak/cortex/README.md

 - Use standard transports like stdio and Server-Sent Events (SSE)
 - Handle all MCP protocol messages and lifecycle events
 - Follow Go best practices and clean architecture principles
+- Embed Cortex into existing servers and applications

 > **Note:** Cortex is always updated to align with the latest MCP specification from [spec.modelcontextprotocol.io/latest](https://spec.modelcontextprotocol.io/latest)